Participants

 What is the time commitment?

-The sessions will be held 9 am–12 pm + 2–5 pm Monday through Friday for one week.
-In addition, some panels may assign readings which will be recommended to do.
-If you do them all, you can expect to spend about two hours per day on them.
+The sessions will be held 9 am–12 pm and 2–5 pm ET, Monday through Friday for one week.
+Some panels will assign readings that are recommended (but generally not required).
+If you do all the readings, you can expect to spend at most two hours per day on them.

 Will there be an exam or other assessment?

-No, there are no assignments, tests, or exam.
+No, there are no assignments, tests, exams, or other grading.

 Do I need to attend the sessions in real time?
 Will videos be available?

 Generally you must attend the sessions in real time.
-Participation and interaction is an important part of the Institute for the whole group.
-Moreover, attendance and participation is essential since there are no assignments or exam.
-That being said, it is possible to miss one session without consequence with a prior request.
-To facilitate this, we make a video of each session available within 24 hours.
-These videos are available to all participants, which also allows anyone to review any session.
+Participation and interaction is an important part of the program for the whole group.
+Moreover, attendance and participation is essential since there are no assignments or exams.
+That being said, it is acceptable to miss one or perhaps two sessions with a prior request.
+To facilitate this, we will make a video recording of each session available to all participants within 24 hours.
+These videos also allow anyone to review the sessions as much as they like.

 What will the session videos include?